GoDToD/Resume-Classification-System/README.md

 ## SECTION 5 : USER GUIDE

-`Refer to appendix <Installation & User Guide> in project report at Github Folder: ProjectReport` Here’s a refined version of your system overview and deployment instructions, formatted like a GitHub README.
-This should make it clearer and more user-friendly:
+`Refer to appendix <Installation & User Guide> in project report at Github Folder: ProjectReport`

----

-# Resume Classification System

-## Overview

-The **Resume Classification System** simplifies job searching for users by analyzing resumes and classifying suitable job roles using machine learning.
-The system extracts personal information (such as names and emails) from resumes and utilizes the KNN algorithm for effective pattern recognition, matching users’ skills and experiences with potential job opportunities.

 ### Technologies Used
 - **Frontend**: React.js